rafaelsetragni/awesome_notifications/README.md

 - Include support for another push notification services (Wonderpush, One Signal, IBM, AWS, Azure, etc)
 - Video layout for notifications
 - Carousel layout for notifications
+- Add support for animated gif files in Big Picture layout for notifications
 - Increase the tolerance in the json deserialization process, to accept different types and convert them to the expected.
 <br>